Lena Dunham: 2012–17: Mainstream success with Girls and first book

 In late 2012, Dunham signed a $3.5 million deal with Random House to publish her first book.
 The book, an essay collection called Not That Kind of Girl: A Young Woman Tells You What She's "Learned", was published in September 2014.
 It reached number two on The New York Times Best Seller list in October 2014.
 On January 5, 2015, days before the premiere of the fourth season, Girls was renewed for a fifth season, despite dwindling viewership.
 That year, Dunham launched A Casual Romance Productions, a production company to develop television and film projects.
 The company produced It's Me Hilary: The Man Who Drew Eloise.
 On February 20, 2015, it was reported that Dunham had been cast in a guest role in an episode of the ABC drama series Scandal, which aired March 19, 2015.

-In September 2015, Dunham stated that the sixth season of Girls was likely to be the last season.
+In September 2015, Dunham stated that the sixth season of Girls was likely to be the last.
 This was later confirmed by HBO.
 In 2016, Dunham appeared in her mother's film, My Art, which had its world premiere at the 73rd Venice International Film Festival.
 She also voiced Mary in My Entire High School Sinking Into the Sea, a 2016 American animated teen comedy drama film directed by Dash Shaw.
 It was selected to be screened in the Vanguard section at the 2016 Toronto International Film Festival.
 Dunham also filmed scenes for the film Neighbors 2: Sorority Rising, but they were cut from the final film.

-In 2017, she portrayed Valerie Solanas, the real-life radical feminist and SCUM Manifesto author who attempted to murder Andy Warhol in the late 1960s, in American Horror Story: Cult.Girls' sixth and final season concluded on April 16, 2017, leaving a total of 62 episodes in the series.
+In 2017, Dunham portrayed Valerie Solanas, the real-life radical feminist and SCUM Manifesto author who attempted to murder Andy Warhol in the late 1960s, in American Horror Story: Cult.
+Girls' sixth and final season concluded on April 16, 2017, leaving a total of 62 episodes in the series.